-An instructional program designed to integrate on-campus study with practical hands-on work experience.
+ARTS 2289 Academic Cooperative (2 SCH version) (24.0103.52 12) 2.0.4 An instructional program designed to integrate on-campus study with practical hands-on work experience.
 In conjunction with class seminars, the individual student will set specific goals and objectives in the study of studio art and/or art history.

-ARTS 2311

-Design III (Color Theory) (50.0401.53 26)
+ARTS 2311 Design III (Color Theory) (50.0401.53 26)

 Studio art course that is a theoretical and practical study of color and composition in art and design.
-The course consists of studio-based projects using the of photographic aesthetics.
-Fee charged.
+The course consists of studio-based projects using the formal and conceptual aspects of color.
+The course also examines the functions of color in art from different historical and cultural perspectives.